Elections and Voting

 What is the Recall Election Process

 The Navajo Nation Election Code includes the process of recalling elected officials.
-Any official elected into office must complete a period of six months as an elected official before being subjected to recall preceedings.
-Recall preceedings can be initiated against any Navajo Nation elected official.
-More information regarding recall intitiatives can be obtained by contacting the Election Administration.
+Any official elected into office must complete a period of six months as an elected official before being subjected to recall proceedings.
+Recall proceedings can be initiated against any Navajo Nation elected official.
+More information regarding recall initiatives can be obtained by contacting the Election Administration.

 What is the Referendum Election Process